How to Plan the Perfect Weekend Road Trip Through Oregon

-AFTERNOON After you check in, head to the new Pine Street Market for lunch—it’s a collection of stalls by up-and-coming chefs and producers as well as some of Portland’s most beloved restaurants.
+AFTERNOON After you check in, head to Pine Street Market for lunch—it’s a collection of stalls by up-and-coming chefs and producers as well as some of Portland’s most beloved restaurants.
 We loved the green falafel pita at Shalom Y’all and salted caramel soft serve at Salt & Straw’s Whiz Bang Bar.
 Walk or bike your lunch off along the Willamette River, then head a few blocks west to check out the famous Powell’s Books (JS Tip: A tote bag from Powell’s makes a great souvenir) and quirky boutiques like Tender Loving Empire and Woonwinkel.
 Or visit the International Rose Test Garden, where you might feel like Alice in Wonderland frolicking around the hedges blooming with brilliantly colored and striped roses.
 The nearby Japanese Garden is worth a stop if you have time.

 Day 2: The Columbia Gorge and Willamette Valley